 Observations and lessons from the topic

 There is need to identify other methods of communication that patients use other than use of their voices.
 Understanding these other types of communication gives an opportunity to the medical service provider to impact more positively to the patient as they lender their services.
 Nonverbal communication cues that could be used would include facial expressions such as smile, making faces.
 Others would include the body position as well as the variation of their voices as the medical services are being administered to them.
 Lastly, nonverbal cues give the medical services providers the ability to use their mind and ability to seek the way that causes less discomfort to the patients.

+Haidari: audio attached.
+The directions did not specify if you were to research your topic of choice or not so I will have to address that later somehow.
+What we do need is to see that you have current scholarly articles that you assess/ critique.
+Nicely done.
+Almost there.
+Just tidy up those parts noted and add specifics.
+Thank you